alan-j-lin/alan-j-lin.github.io/_posts/2018-08-08-project-mcnulty.md

 With the large number of categorical variables, I ended up having to dummify a lot of features to make them interpretable to my models.
 In doing so, I made sure to not fall for the [dummy variable trap] (DVT).
 For instance, to determine the handedness of a hitter I created one column 'is_hitter_R' instead of two as that would fall into the DVT for this data set (there was only one hitter that was ambidextrous).

 The other type of feature engineering that I utilized involved box-cox transformations.
-Many of the player statistic features were not normally distributed and tightly grouped, so to rectify that I applied a box-cox transformation.
-Box-cox transformations have the following form:

-Each feature was transformed with their corresponding optimized lambda, as an example:
+Many of the player statistic features were not normally distributed and tightly grouped, so to rectify that I applied a box-cox transformation where each feature was transformed with an optimized lambda.

 [dummy variable trap]: https://en.wikipedia.org/wiki/Dummy_variable_(statistics)